Espresso pot – instructions for beginners and professionals

 Espresso pots at Coffeechecker

 Of course we also have espresso makers in our range at Coffeechecker!
 The Moka Express from the traditional manufacturer Bialetti impresses with its high-quality workmanship and unmistakable design.
 Depending on which stove you use, you can choose between regular and induction.
-A little tip in passing: You should not clean the Moka Express in the dishwasher!
+A little tip on the side: you should not clean the Moka Express in the dishwasher!
 Otherwise it is very easy to clean, a simple hand wash is enough.

 The espresso pot in check – Conclusion

-The espresso pot is therefore ideal for fans of Italian coffee who have a little time on their hands!
-With little cost and a little patience, you can make really good, strong coffee with this preparation method.
+The espresso pot is therefore ideal for fans of Italian coffee who have a little time on their hands.
+You can prepare really good, strong coffee very easily with this preparation method!